 Lancashire's online application form for school admissions is a quick, easy and secure way of applying for your child's place at primary school.
 You can amend your application right until the deadline date.
 You will get an email acknowledgement once your application is submitted.
 Applying online also means that you can access your school offer slightly earlier than the offer letter arriving.

-In Lancashire, all children who have their fifth birthday between 1 September 2018 and 31 August 2019 may start school in September 2018 if their parents / carers wish it.
-All applications must be submitted by Tuesday 15th January 2019 and offers of primary school places will be issued by second class post on 16 April 2018.
+In Lancashire, all children who have their fifth birthday between 1 September 2020 and 31 August 2021 may start school in September 2020 if their parents / carers wish.
+All applications must be submitted by Wednesday 15th January 2020 and offers of primary school places will be issued by second class post on 16 April 2020.
 For those who apply on line, offers are available to view on the morning of the offer date.

 At Sharneyford Primary School, our admissions number for each year group is 10.
 In cases where this number is exceeded, the usual Local Authority selection process applies.
 If a child does not receive a place in the first instance, an appeals process is available.